jayllo-c/tp/docs/DeveloperGuide.md

 #### **Add Exam Command** : `addExam`

 The `addExam` command allows users to add an exam to the application.
 The user can specify the name of the exam and the maximum score of the exam.
-The exam is then added to the `UniqueExamList`.
+The exam is then added and stored in the `UniqueExamList`.

 ##### Parsing User Input

-The `addExam` command takes in two arguments from the user: the name of the exam and the maximum score of the exam. `AddExamCommandParser` checks that the user has provided both arguments and that both arguments are valid.
+The `AddExamCommandParser` is responsible for pasring user input to extract the `name` and the `maxScore` of the exam.
+It uses the `ArgumentTokenizer` to tokenize the input string, extracting `name` and `maxScore`.
+It ensures that `name` and `maxScore` are valid and present in the user input, and that there are no duplicate prefixes in the user input.
+The `name` and `maxScore` are then used to instantiate an `AddExamCommand`.

 ##### Executing the Command

-On execution, the `AddExamCommand` class creates a new `Exam` object with the parsed arguments and adds it to the `UniqueExamList` stored in the `AddressBook` of the `Model` component.
+The `AddExamCommand` class creates a new `Exam` object with the parsed arguments It adds the `Exam` to the `UniqueExamList` through the `addExam` method in the `Model` component.
 If the exam already exists in the list, a `CommandException` is thrown.

 <br>

 #### **Delete Exam Command** : `deleteExam`

 The `deleteExam` command allows users to delete an exam from the application.
 The user can specify the index of the exam to be deleted.
 The exam is then removed from the `UniqueExamList`.

 ##### Parsing User Input

-The `deleteExam` command takes in one argument from the user: the index of the exam to be deleted. `DeleteExamCommandParser` checks that the user has provided the index and that the index is valid.
+The `DeleteExamParser` is responsible for parsing user input to extract the `index` of the exam to be deleted.
+It uses the `ArgumentTokenizer` to tokenize the input string, extracting the `index`.
+It ensures that the `index` is valid and present in the user input, and that there are no other prefixes in the user input.
+The `index` is used to instantiate a `DeleteExamCommand`.

 ##### Executing the Command

+The `DeleteExamCommand` uses the index to delete the exam from the `UniqueExamList` in the `Model` component.
+It first retrieves the `UniqueExamList` by using the `getExamList` method in the `Model` component.
-On execution, the `DeleteExamCommand` class deletes the exam at the specified index from the `UniqueExamList` stored in the `AddressBook` of the `Model` component.
-If the index is invalid (e.g. the index is greater than the size of the exam), a `CommandException` is thrown.
+It then retrieves the exam from the `UniqueExamList` using the user provided index.
+If the index is greater than the size of the list, a `CommandException` is thrown.
+Using the retrieved exam, it then deletes the exam from the `UniqueExamList` through the `deleteExam` method in the `Model` component.

 <br>